You must make sure your dog is fitted with a microchip by the time it’s 8 weeks old.

 Find out where your dog’s registered

-You can check the microchip number if you don’t know which database your dog is registered on.
+You can check the microchip number if you do not know which database your dog is registered on.

-If you don’t have the microchip number, you can ask any of the following to scan your dog for it:
+If you do not have the microchip number, you can ask any of the following to scan your dog for it:

 - a vet